Introduction

 <opentelemetry:mule-component namespace="os" name="*" />

-In addition to all the trace attributes captured by the module, it is possible to add custom tags to the current trace using an operation opentelemetry:add-custom-tags.
+In addition to all the trace attributes captured by the module, it is possible to add custom tags to the current trace using an operation opentelemetry:add-transaction-tags.

 All custom tag keys are transformed to custom.{keyName}.
 This also prevents accidentally overriding other standard keys-value pairs in trace tags.
 Depending on the APM (elastic, etc.) you use, they may be displayed differently.
 For example, elastic will display them as label.custom_{keyName}.